cognesy/instructor-php/docs/hub/index.md

 - [ ] Batch Data Processing examples
 - [ ] Batch Data Processing examples with Cache

-We're also looking for help to catch up with the features available in Instructor for Python (see: https://github.com/jxnl/instructor/blob/main/docs/hub/index.md).
+We're also looking for help to catch up with the features available in Instructor Hub for Python (see: https://github.com/jxnl/instructor/blob/main/docs/hub/index.md).

 - [ ] Better viewer with pagination
 - [ ] Examples database